sbug51/KC-Riff/docs/gpu.md

 ### Overrides on Linux
-Ollama leverages the AMD ROCm library, which does not support all AMD GPUs.
+kc-riff leverages the AMD ROCm library, which does not support all AMD GPUs.
 In some cases you can force the system to try to use a similar LLVM target that is close.
 For example The Radeon RX 5400 is `gfx1034` (also known as 10.3.4) however, ROCm does not currently support this target.
 The closest support is